Markandeya/Edventure-2019/README.md

 # Edventure-2019
-This repository contains the website template for Edventure 2019 for College of Engineering Trivandrum.
+This repository contains the website template for Edventure 2019 at College of Engineering Trivandrum.